OutSystems/OutSystems.SetupTools/docs/Install-OSServer.md

 # Install-OSServer

 ## SYNOPSIS
-Installs or updates the Outsystems Platform server.
+Installs or updates the OutSystems Platform server.

 ## SYNTAX